-INSUGEN®-R is mainly used for injection under the skin (subcutaneously) although it may be administered from vial intravenously in special situations by medical professionals.
+INSUGEN®-30/70 is for injection under the skin (subcutaneously).
 Never inject your insulin directly into a vein or muscle.
 Always vary the sites you inject, to avoid lumps (see 6, Possible side effects).
 The best places to give yourself an injection are: the front of your waist (abdomen); your buttocks; the front of your thighs or upper arms.
 Your insulin will work more quickly if you inject it around the waist.